-Hamed Sami Abu Sara, Holding M.Sc. in Microbiological Evaluation of RAK Basin, Ajman University- 2015, B.Sc.
-(Microbiology) - Bangalore University, 1998, Instructor in the College of Pharmacy & Health Sciences since 2000, Teaching Practical Classes in Pharmaceutical Microbiology & Immunology for (Pharmacy students), Clinical Microbiology for Nursing students, and Microbiology & Immunology for (Dental students).
-Second affiliation: Center of Medical and Bioallied Sciences Research, Ajman University.
-More than 10 Published papers as co-author.
+Hamed Sami Abu Sara holds an M.Sc. in Microbiological Evaluation of the RAK Basin from Ajman University (2015) and a B.Sc. in Microbiology from Bangalore University (1998).
+Since 2000, he has served as an instructor at the College of Pharmacy & Health Sciences, where he teaches practical courses in Pharmaceutical Microbiology & Immunology for pharmacy students, Clinical Microbiology for nursing students, and Microbiology & Immunology for dental students.
+He is also affiliated with the Center of Medical and Bioallied Sciences Research at Ajman University.
+Hamed has co-authored over 10 published research papers.

 Antimicrobial resistance (AMR) is a growing concern for the future of mankind.
 Common antibiotics fail in the treatment of microbial infections at an alarming rate.
 Morbidity and mortality rates increase, especially among immune-compromised populations.
 Medicinal plants and their essential oils, as well as iodine, could be potential solutions against resistant pathogens.
 These natural antimicrobials abate microbial proliferation, especially in synergistic combinations.
 We performed a simple, one-pot synthesis to prepare our formulation with polyvinylpyrrolidone (PVP)-complexed iodine (I2 ), Thymus Vulgaris L. (Thyme), and Aloe Barbadensis Miller (AV).
 SEM/EDS, UV-vis, Raman, FTIR and XRD analyses verified the purity, composition, and morphology of AV-PVP-Thyme-I2 .
 We investigated the inhibitory action of the bio-formulation AV-PVP-Thyme-I2 against 10 selected reference pathogens on impregnated sterile discs, surgical sutures, cotton gauze bandages, surgical face masks, and KN95 masks.
 The antimicrobial properties of AV-PVP-Thyme-I2 were studied by disc diffusion methods and compared with those of the antibiotics gentamycin and nystatin.
 The results confirm AV-PVP-Thyme-I2 as a strong antifungal and antibacterial agent against most of the tested microorganisms with excellent results on cotton bandages and face masks.
 After storing AVPVP-Thyme-I2 for 18 months, the inhibitory action was augmented compared to the fresh formulation.
 Consequently, we suggest AV-PVP-Thyme-I2 as an antimicrobial agent against wound infections and a spray-on contact-killing agent.